djware/WIndowsAppReset/README.md

 # WIndowsAppReset
 Resets/repairs all Windows apps on your device automatically.

+Useful incase you do a system restore and apps fail to load after.

 This script retrieves a list of installed apps using the Get-AppxPackage cmdlet and then iterates through each app, resetting it using the Reset-AppxPackage cmdlet.

 ```